dtcenter/MET/docs/Users_Guide/ensemble-stat.rst

 _____________________

 .. code-block:: none

-  ensemble_flag = {
+  nc_orank_flag = {
      latlon    = TRUE;
+     mean      = TRUE;
-     weight    = FALSE;
+     raw       = TRUE;
      rank      = TRUE;
+     pit       = TRUE;
      vld_count = TRUE;
-     mean      = TRUE;
+     weight    = FALSE;
   }

-The **ensemble_flag** specifies which gridded verification output types should be written to the Observation Rank (**_orank.nc**) NetCDF file.
+The **nc_orank_flag** specifies which gridded verification output types should be written to the Observation Rank (**_orank.nc**) NetCDF file.
+This output file is only created when gridded observations have been provided with the -grid_obs command line option.
 Setting the flag to TRUE produces output of the specified field, while FALSE produces no output for that field type.
 The flags correspond to the following output line types:

 1. Grid Latitude and Longitude Fields

-2. The grid area weights.
+2. Ensemble mean field

+3. Raw observation values

+4. Observation ranks

-3. Observation values, ranks, and probability-integral transform values.
+5. Observation probability-integral transform values

-4. Ensemble Valid Data Count

-5. Ensemble Mean Field
+6. Ensemble valid data count

+7. Grid area weight values

 __________________